 Android version 6.0 Marshmallow was introduced with the release of Nexus 6P and Nexus 5X smartphones.
 Some great features were added in this version including the fingerprint biometric unlocking of the smartphone, USB Type-C support, and Android Pay.
 The permission feature was praised a lot due to its ability to allow users to decide what they want to share with a particular app.

 Pixel and Pixel XL, alongside LG V20, were released with Android 7.0 Nougat.
 The split-screen mode was introduced in this version and allowed users to use two apps at the same screen.
 It supported the Vulkan API for faster 3D rendering and enabled OEMs to support its Daydream Virtual Reality platform.

 Launch date: August 22, 2016

 Android 8.0 came with the ability to snooze notifications.
-It incorporated visual changes such as settings menu, along with native support for picture-in-picture mode, autofill APIs for management to fill data and password.
+It incorporated visual changes such as a settings menu, along with native support for picture-in-picture mode, autofill APIs for management to fill data, and password.
 It even replaced all blob-shaped emojis with Gradient Outlines.

 Launch date: August 21, 2017

 Android 9.0 was basically designed to extend the battery which included a prediction of apps to be used in the device by machine learning.
 It comes with a feature called Shush which automatically puts your device at ‘Do Not Disturb’ mode whenever you turn your devices’ screen-down on a smooth surface.

 This was when Google decided to curb its tradition of naming the Android version after sweets and desserts.
 Android 10.0 comes with some of the most advanced features such as system-wide dark mode, navigation control using gestures, smart reply for all the messaging apps, and many more.

 Launch date: September 3, 2019